drawbuildplay/blog/content/blog/laundry-room-makeover.md

 +++
+categories = ["home-decor"]
+date = "2019-01-15"
-title = "Laundry Room Makeover" description = "DIY Small Laundry Room Makeover Reveal with a Farmhouse Vibe and Wooden Countertop." date = "2019-01-15" categories = ["home-decor"]
+description = "DIY Small Laundry Room Makeover Reveal with a Farmhouse Vibe and Wooden Countertop." social_media_images = ["/uploads/laundry_room.png", "/uploads/pinterest-laundry-room-makeover.png"] title = "Laundry Room Makeover"
 [images]
 is_pin_friendly = false
 name = "Laundry Room Makeover" src = "/uploads/laundry_room_makeover_cover.png"

 +++
 Hi DIYers.
 Welcome to my latest post on DIY projects.
 This is one of the first projects I ever completed at home and inspired me to do many more since then.
 Our home came equipped with two locations for the laundry room.
 The standard one was downstairs behind the kitchen in what I consider to be a massively oversized room for a laundry.
 But, we also asked the builder to equip one of the closets upstairs to be a laundry room, which he happily obliged.
 We wanted our laundry to be upstairs, and the smaller closet location really made a lot of sense to us, since we dont really get the need for having oversized laundry rooms.  _I'll post later on what we did in what was supposed to be the downstairs laundry._

 Here is what the laundry looked like before the makeover: